 From 2007 through 2011, Mr. Boschee served as Board Chair for SAGE (“Students for the Advancement of Global Entrepreneurship”), which supports teenage social entrepreneurs in more than 20 countries.
 He served previously as Senior Fellow at the Northland Institute (a national think tank devoted to social enterprise); as a member of the Board of Directors for a nonprofit management assistance consulting firm; as a member of the international advisory council for NESsT, the Nonprofit Enterprise and Self-Sustainability Team, which helps civil society organizations in Central Europe and South America develop entrepreneurial strategies; as a member of the nomination board for the FAST Company magazine “social capitalist” awards program; and as a member of the Practice Advisory Council for the National Center on Nonprofit Enterprise.
 He also served as a monthly columnist for the on-line magazine Social Enterprise Reporter from 2004 through 2006, and as an assessor for the World Bank Development Marketplace competition in 2006.

 Mr. Boschee received one of eight Alumni of Notable Achievement awards conferred in 2018 by the College of Liberal Arts at the University of Minnesota.
-He and his wife, Linda Ball, now live in Geneva, Illinois.
+He and his wife, Linda Ball, now live in Batavia, Illinois.

 2016: Jerr’s Journal: My Adventures in Social Enterprise